Aubrey Plaza: "I've always been fuelled by rejection"

 After seven seasons cemented its reputation as one of the best modern American comedies, Parks and Recreation ended things in 2015 – only to return in 2020 with a pandemic special, performed over Zoom.
 Will there be any more?
 “Not that I know of,” Plaza says.
 She would not be shocked to get a phone call about it and will “never say never” but, especially now that Chris Pratt is starring in increasingly massive Hollywood films, tying down the cast for another season would be the tallest of orders.
 She imagines that, if anything were to happen, it would be in the form of a movie.
 “You never know what Mike Schur has up his sleeve.”

-“More ‘Parks & Rec’?
-You never know what creator Mike Schur has up his sleeve…”
+“More ‘Parks and Rec’?
+You never know what [creator] Mike Schur has up his sleeve…”

 Where Pratt has gone down the Guardians of the Galaxy and Jurassic World route, the last 10 years have seen Plaza star in some fascinating and critically successful films that are smaller in scope but more interesting artistically.
 She is a mumblecore mainstay, seemingly most comfortable in this naturalistic, often part-improvised genre.
 In 2012 she starred in Safety Not Guaranteed, co-produced by Duplass Brothers Productions, the company behind Netflix’s massively successful 2018 documentary Wild Wild Country.
 The film has been claimed to have had a huge influence on streaming, giving trusted small-budget directors the opportunity to direct bigger-budget films for platforms like Netflix.